mdickinson/bigfloat/Doc/index.rst

 .. data:: PRECISION_MAX

-   Minimum and maximum precision that's valid for Contexts and BigFloat instances.
+   Minimum and maximum precision that's valid for Contexts and :class:`BigFloat` instances.
 In the current implementation, PRECISION_MIN is 2 and PRECISION_MAX is 2**31-1.

 .. data:: EMIN_MIN